joshuaulrich/TTR/README.md

 technical analysis functions for financial market data.
 Many of these functions are used as components of systematic trading strategies and financial charts.

-### TTR for enterprise

-Available as part of the Tidelift Subscription.

-The maintainers of `TTR` and thousands of other packages are working with Tidelift to deliver commercial support and maintenance for the open source dependencies you use to build your applications.
-Save time, reduce risk, and improve code health, while paying the maintainers of the exact dependencies you use.
-[Learn more.](https://tidelift.com/subscription/pkg/cran-ttr?utm_source=cran-ttr&utm_medium=referral&utm_campaign=enterprise&utm_term=repo)

 ### Supporting TTR development

 If you are interested in supporting the ongoing development and maintenance of TTR, please consider [becoming a sponsor](https://github.com/sponsors/joshuaulrich).